-- 1. Teachers have a statutory power to discipline pupils for misbehaving outside of the school premises. - 2.
+- 1. All teachers have a statutory power to discipline pupils for misbehaving outside of the school premises. - 2.
 Teachers will discipline pupils for bad behaviour and bullying which occurs anywhere off the school premises and which is witnessed by a staff member or reported to the school. - 3.
-These behaviours may occur on the follow occasions: - taking part in any school-organised or school-related activity; - travelling to or from school; - wearing the school uniform; - in some other way identifiable as a pupil at the school; or, - misbehaviour at any time, whether or not the conditions above apply, that could have repercussions for the orderly running of the school, poses a threat to another pupil, member of the public or could adversely affect the reputation of the school.
+These behaviours may occur on the following occasions: - Taking part in any school-organised or school-related activity. - Travelling to or from school. - In some other way identifiable as a pupil at the school; or, - misbehaviour at any time, whether or not the conditions above apply, that could have repercussions for the orderly running of the school, poses a threat to another pupil, member of the public or could adversely affect the reputation of the school.